Squadron Leader Cecil Longmore

 Seen below is a gallery of images in relation to this part of the story, including a map of the area around Inywa on the Irrawaddy.
 Please click on any image to bring it forward on the page.

 As already mentioned by Signalman Eric Hutchins, there was a strongly held belief that Jack Longmore had drowned at the Irrawaddy on the 9/10th April.
+In fact, his death was recorded in the pages of Wingate's Adventure, written by war correspondent Wilfred Burchett shortly after Operation Longcloth was officially closed.
 Thankfully, this was not the case and from other reports from that time it is now known that he had attempted to rescue some Gurkha soldiers in the river who could not swim and had been washed away downstream in doing so.
 On his POW index card it states that Jack was captured on the 22nd April 1943 near the Burmese village of Didauk on the Pinlebu Road.

 In order to have reached this village during his final days of freedom, Jack must have been washed up on the west banks of the Irrawaddy some miles to the north of where the Brigade had crossed and then proceeded to march directly for India.
 It is not known whether he was alone at this point, or whether he was in the company of the Gurkha soldiers he had tried to rescue.
 Didauk is approximately 45 miles from the Irrawaddy across unforgiving and undulating country and is the same number of miles from the sanctuary of the Chindwin River and what was back then Allied held territory.
 He was effectively half-way home when he was captured by the Japanese.